Security-Onion-Solutions/securityonion-docs/osquery-manager.rst

 Osquery Manager
 ===============

-:ref:`soc` includes a link on the sidebar labeled Osquery Manager which takes you to the Osquery Manager page inside :ref:`kibana`.
+:ref:`soc` includes a link on the sidebar which takes you to the Osquery Manager page inside :ref:`kibana`.

 More Information
 ----------------